sharpest-minds/hiring-tips/mentorship.md

 **NOTE:** At this stage, a mentee most likely doesn't know what a good project idea looks like.
 That's all right: they aren't in the industry yet, and you have veto power over any project they propose.

-You don't need to have decided on a project by the time you've started the mentorship, but if not, **you should make this the goal of your first week.**
+You don't need to have decided on a project by the time you've started the mentorship, but if not, **you should make this a goal to achieve by the end of week 3 at the latest.**

 ## On your first call